Weitzman-MUSA-JavaScript/engagement-project/README.md

 The two data sets can be joined by a shared column called PlaceKey, which is the unique and persistent ID tied to a POI.

 The images are from [Visit Philadelphia](https://www.visitphilly.com/).

+## How to Use

+Upon visiting the website, you'll encounter an introduction page.
+Scroll down to learn more, and click the button to navigate to the dashboard.

+### Dashboard Features

+- **Interactive Map:** The dashboard displays a map with Points of Interest (POIs) marked.
+- **Year Selection:** Use the dropdown in the top-left corner to select a specific year and visualize data for that period.
+- **Selecting POIs:**
+  - **Map Click:** Click directly on a POI marker on the map.
+  - **Search Bar:** Alternatively, search for a POI by name using the search bar at the top.
+- **POI Details:** Once a POI is selected, detailed information will appear on the right side of the map.
+- **Data Trends:** Below the map and detailed information, you can view the trend data for the selected POI over the past five years.

+### Contribute to the Project

+We welcome your contributions!
+Click the red **"TAKE SURVEY"** button at the top of the page to participate.
+By completing the survey, you can share your spending habits and in-store time.
+Your responses will be added to our dataset and visualized on the map, helping to enhance the project.